 I’m going to tell you about one thing that will improve a lot after your first year of marriage…

-“I know you were exaggerating,” Bill says, smiling across the table from me at one of our new favorite pubs, “but did I really make you cry every day our first year of marriage?”
+“I know you were exaggerating,” Bill says, smiling across the table from me at one of our new favorite pubs, “but did I really make you cry every day of our first year of marriage?”

 We’d ditched a party after an hour for our own after-party date night, a practice that I, an avowed last-to-leave-extrovert, have come to love.
 Bill remembered something I’d said earlier to a newly wed couple.